 An example was the donation by the company of the painting Por España y por el Rey, Gálvez en Pensacola to the Spanish Military Culture and History Institute.
 This work will be on permanent display at the Army Museum in the recently opened room dedicated to General Bernardo de Gálvez in the Alcázar de Toledo.

-Furthermore, the Company is a special sponsor of San Sebastián 2016, European Capital of Culture, as a further testament to its belief in the possibility of a better world through knowledge and multicultural dialogue, and the care and maintenance of our cultural richness and diversity.
-By supporting this event, the company also aims to highlight the interaction between culture, the environment and sustainability.
+Furthermore, the Company was a special sponsor of San Sebastián 2016, European Capital of Culture, as a further testament to its belief in the possibility of a better world through knowledge and multicultural dialogue, and the care and maintenance of our cultural richness and diversity.
+By supporting this event, the company also aimed to highlight the interaction between culture, the environment and sustainability.

 Another milestone in Iberdrola's commitment to cultural patronage and institutional collaboration is the agreement signed to create a digital version of the forthcoming edition of the Dictionary of the Spanish language, particularly significant in the year commemorating the fourth centenary of the death of Miguel de Cervantes.

 Fundación Iberdrola Spain presented the results of the 2017 Iberdrola Museum Program.
 The initiative is based on the following lines of action of the Conservation and Restoration, Education and Cultural Action Departments of the Bilbao Fine Arts Museum:

 Firstly, the programme has funded the annual restoration of a series of works of art of the museum's permanent collection.
 Moreover, the Iberdrola-Museum scholarship was awarded to promote training and research in this field.
 Finally, different learning activities were specially designed and carried out for persons with cognitive disabilities or visual impairment, so they could experience and enjoy the collection.

 37 works of art have been restored throughout 2017 as part of the program.
 These have been restored by the Conservation and Restoration Department of the Bilbao Fine Arts Museum.
 In addition, it is worth highlighting that these pieces have been used for further historical and artistic analysis after their restoration.